Choosing Durable Paints for High-Traffic Areas: How to Find Products That Last

 Use a Primer

-For the best results, start with a primer.
-A primer helps the new paint adhere better to the wall.
-Look for a primer specially formulated for the room you're painting, such as a kitchen & bath primer or a primer for trim & doors.
-Apply at least one coat of primer before painting.
-Let it dry as directed.
+Always begin with primer.
+It helps paint adhere better and creates a smoother finish.
+Choose a primer designed for your space, such as a kitchen & bath primer or one for trim & doors.
+Apply at least one coat and allow it to dry fully before painting.

 Choose a Durable Paint Finish

-The finish, or sheen, of the paint also affects its durability.
-Flat paint has no shine and stains easily.
-Eggshell has a soft sheen and stands up well to washing.
-Satin has a medium shine and is very durable.
-Semi-gloss has a slight shine and resists moisture and stains.
-Glossy paint has a high shine and is the most durable, perfect for trim and doors.
-For high-traffic walls, satin, semi-gloss or glossy paints are your best options.
+The paint’s sheen impacts durability.
+Flat paint stains easily, while eggshell has a soft sheen and moderate washability.
+Satin offers a medium shine and strong durability.
+Semi-gloss resists moisture and stains, and glossy paint is the toughest, ideal for trim and doors.
+For high-traffic walls, satin, semi-gloss, or gloss are best.

 Apply Multiple Coats